tedee-com/tedee-api-doc/docs/source/howtos/manage-access-links.rst

 You can delete an access link.
 After you delete the access link, it will not be valid anymore.

-To delete an access link, you need to send a DELETE request to the following endpoint:
+To delete an access link, you need to send a DELETE request using :doc:`Delete organization access link <../endpoints/organizationaccesslinks/delete>` endpoint:

 .. code-block:: sh